eliocamp/reproducibility-with-r/content/notes_for_instructors.md

   * What's that?
   * I'm familiar with them.
-  * I use them somethimes.
+  * I use them sometSimes.
   * All the time.